 Julians Search for His Hero Donor

 As parents, we decided to travel elsewhere to find answers.
 We wanted to know what was wrong with Julian.
-We feared the not knowing.
+We feared not knowing.
 Not knowing meant we couldn't help Julian if things got worst.
 We dropped everything and traveled from Florida to Boston with Julian and his baby sister.
 At this time, Julian was 3 years old.
 We had one busy week in Boston.
 We consulted with many specialists.
-After a very hectic week we got answers.
+After a very hectic week, we got answers.
 Julian doesn't have cancer but he has a rare disease called Dyskeratosis Congenita (DC).
 There is no cure but a bone marrow transplant will extend his life expectancy.
 From that day on Julian's search for a bone marrow began.
 He has had esophageal dilations, lesions removed from his tongue, biopsies of his tongue and many bone marrow aspirations.
-Esophageal are needed often to keep him from choking on food.
+Esophageal is needed often to keep him from choking on food.

 We had two possible donors for Julian but they backed out.
 Commitment is very important and crucial when making the decision to donate.
 Not only are you giving our family hope but you’re making our dream come true.
 Finding a donor would be better than winning the lottery.
 This will be the lottery of life.
-I cant wait to tell Julian he can play soccer and attend birthday parties or even possible run in the rain.
+I can't wait to tell Julian he can play soccer and attend birthday parties or even possibly run in the rain.
 If we don't find a donor Julians illness can develop into cancer.
 Julian's blood counts are not improving and a donor is desperately needed.
-Were hoping our dream comes true sooner than later.
+We're hoping our dream comes true sooner than later.

 You can read more about Dyskeratosis Congenita @: